jelly-liu/EOSS/README.md

 --support after change rules, auto refresh all assosiate perms, do not need relogin or restart server
 --support refresh Authentication cache, when update user or role, do not need relogin or restart server
 --support Redis CacheManager
 --support session redis, if you set your redis cache manager, session will auto use your cache
+--support the most explicit permission rules(shiro official recommend), each request url has an unique perm[xxx]

 # ScreenShot
 ![ScreenShot1](https://github.com/jelly-liu/EOSS/blob/master/ScreenShot1.png "ScreenShot1")